After School Programs

 Grades K to 6

-See Links on the side Bar
+See registration links on the sidebar

 The Naturalist Club, which has been Seatuck’s popular after-school program since 2018, immerses students in the dynamic natural world through activities designed to make learning an adventure.